danielenriquez/SalesForceREST-APEX-Visual-Studio/README.md

 # SalesForceREST-APEX-Visual-Studio
-SalesForece REST APEX Web Services.
+SalesForce REST APEX Web Services.
 Connections from C# Visual Studio
 ### In this example we are going to show how to create APEX REST web services and request it from C# class.

 1- Create APEX class using SalesForce developer console or Visual Studio code.</br>